mtricht/trello-burndown/README.md

 3. Generate a token by visiting the following URL:
 `https://trello.com/1/authorize?name=trello-burndown&expiration=never&response_type=token&key=DEVELOPER_API_KEY`.
 Replace "DEVELOPER_API_KEY" with the key you generated in the previous step.
-4. Write both the Developer API key and the generated token down, you will need this to properly configure the application.
+4. Write both the Developer API key and the generated token down, you will need these to configure the application.

 #### Setup & Running
 1. Clone the repository